mammadhajili/european_refugee_crisis/README.md

 Can we use unofficial/official polls related to people's opinion towards refugees?

 Can you help to get sentiment analysis toolkit for multiple languages(such as Google NLP Toolkit) or we should deal with ourselves?

+Is it possible to provide tweets in much broader time span?(at least 2015 and 2016)